gzavo/CS_Assignment/solution_.md

 ## The title of the following papers pivotal to our knowledge:
 - MCC Van Dyke et al., 2019
+Note : I find two papers from this author in 2019.
 "Fantastic yeasts and where to find them: the hidden diversity of dimorphic fungal pathogens" "The Rise of Coccidioides: Forces Against the Dust Devil Unleashed"